vifddauthors/VIFDD/datacollection/readme.md

 # README

-The `datacollection` folder in the VIFDD-2024 repository contains scripts and resources related to the data collection process.
+The `datacollection` folder in the VIFDD repository contains scripts and resources related to the data collection process.
 This includes capturing full-page screenshots of websites and uploading them to Azure Blob Storage.
 Below is a detailed guide on how to use the `screenshot.js` script and set up the necessary components.

 ## Screenshot.js